Tobacco, Nicotine, and E-Cigarettes

 2. Compare and contrast four behavioral treatments used for those trying to quit smoking.

-3. Examine which three brain circuits are changed by repeated exposure of nicotine.
+3. Deduce which three brain circuits are changed by repeated exposure of nicotine.

 4. Identify which socioeconomic group has the highest prevalence of people who smoke.